About the DC Students Construction Trades

 The DC Students Construction Trades Foundation

-works in partnership with District of Columbia Public Schools’
+works in partnership with District of Columbia schools to provide

-and post-secondary education, job placement and career opportunities.
+scholarships and post-secondary education, job placement and career

 D.C.
 Public Schools facility improvement.
-Generous donors have contributed
+Generous donors contributed

 financial, in-kind and volunteer hours to renovate the Academy’s

-training facility at Cardozo Senior High School and to support building
+initial training facility at Cardozo Education Campus and to support

 We believe in the ability of every person to find